Rozz Williams: Early bands

-By the age of 16 he began performing in bands.
-He took the name of Rozz Williams from a gravestone he found in a Pomona cemetery.
-His first bands were called The Crawlers, No, then later The Upsetters.
-He sang and played the guitar, although he never performed on stage.
-He then went on to form The Asexuals.
-"I thought it was funny because considering we were kind of coming out of the closet to a degree and we were, and in my mind later in life, like even last year, why can't the asexuals – and I don't mean the band; I mean in general — be in the gay parade too?
+At the age of fifteen, Painter formed his first band the A-Sexuals.
+In an interview with Nico B, Jill Emery stated of the A-Sexuals: "I thought it was funny because considering we were kind of coming out of the closet to a degree and we were, and in my mind later in life, like even last year, why can't the asexuals – and I don't mean the band; I mean in general — be in the gay parade too?
 Why can't they be in the back of it?
 Like, they are people too, and they have their preference, but it's just funny.
 We were just kids.
-We weren't that straight edge." later said Jill Emery in the interview with Nico B. In addition to being the lead vocalist, he played the organ and guitar, with Jill Emery also contributing vocals as well as playing bass, and Steve Darrow on drums.
-Their performances were limited to a few parties.
+We weren't that straight edge".
+In addition to being the lead vocalist, he played the organ and guitar, with Jill Emery also contributing vocals as well as playing bass, and Steve Darrow on drums.
+The A-Sexuals disbanded after a few months, with Emery and Darrow morphing the band into the Decadents at the end of 1978.